rmorshea/awesome-asgi/README.md

 <!-- sort_by:name -->

 - [Datasette](https://github.com/simonw/datasette/) - A tool for exploring and publishing data, including ASGI-compatible components and plugins.
+- [ReactPy](https://github.com/reactive-python/reactpy) - A library for building user interfaces in Python without Javascript and use various ASGI servers.

 ## GraphQL